MohamedAbdullahi2/Quiz-Code/README.md

-This application will test your knowledge of javascript, css and html!
+This Quiz application will test your knowledge of javascript, css and html!

+ Try your luck and rate your skill!